San Benedetto fuori della

 Borgo degli Albizzi

-Tradition has it that Saint Zenobius, Florence's first bishop, had founded
+Tradition has it that Saint Zenobius, Florence's 4th-century first bishop and later

 complex, though, is of a Benedictine convent, founded